CaviereFabien/documentation/First-data-resource.md

     $ vagrant ssh

-Then, for now, continue the rest as the root user:
+Then, depending on whether the data directory is owned by root, continue the rest as the root user:

     $ sudo su